Find Affordable College Courses

 100% Women

 The 2nd most popular school in the country for occupational and environmental health nursing majors who are seeking their master's degree is University of Cincinnati - Main Campus.
-The average in-state tuition for full-time undergraduates is $10,099 per year, while in-state graduate students, on average, pay $13,224 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to occupational and environmental health nursing majors at UC.
-About 100% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 6 people received their master's degree in occupational and environmental health nursing from UC.
+About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to occupational and environmental health nursing that offer master’s degrees.